BCEGS Classifications and Survey Process

 Each community’s score is converted to a 1-to-10 classification: One classification for commercial lines and a second for personal lines of coverage.

 What is the evaluation process?

-ISO distributes questionnaires to building officials of all municipalities in a state.
-Upon completion of the questionnaire, ISO arranges for a trained field representative to meet at a mutually convenient time at the community site with each municipality’s building official.
-At that time, the ISO representative and building official together review the questionnaire and verify the community’s capabilities.
-The ISO representative seeks clarification and obtains supporting documentation as needed.
+We distribute questionnaires to building officials of all municipalities in a state.
+Upon completion of the questionnaire, we arrange for a trained field representative to meet at a mutually convenient time at the community site with each municipality’s building official.
+At that time, our representative and building official together review the questionnaire and verify the community’s capabilities.
+Our representative seeks clarification and obtains supporting documentation as needed.

 Items reviewed during the survey include:

 - Continuing education

 How do BCEGS classifications benefit the community?

 - BCEGS classifications can help identify communities that are more resilient to natural hazards and everyday perils.
 Resilient communities generally attract more businesses and residents.